kerberos727/ecommerce-next.js/README.md

 # or if You're using npm you can use npm instead of yarn for all the above ESLint + Prettier + Lint-Staged Check steps
 ```

-# Status

-Project is: in progress I'm working on it in my free time

-# Inspiration

-Build By Saddam Arbaa Project inspired by [Amazon] https://www.amazon.com

 # Screenshots

 ## Signup Page